Economy of Norway: Industrial revolution

-Aside from mining in Kongsberg, Røros and Løkken, industrialization came with the first textile mills that were built in Norway in the middle of the 19th century.
+Aside from mining in Kongsberg, Røros, and Løkken, industrialization came with the first textile mills that were built in Norway in the middle of the 19th century.
 But the first large industrial enterprises came into formation when entrepreneurs' politics led to the founding of banks to serve those needs.

 Industries also offered employment for a large number of individuals who were displaced from the agricultural sector.
 As wages from industry exceeded those from agriculture, the shift started a long-term trend of reduction in cultivated land and rural population patterns.
 The working class became a distinct phenomenon in Norway, with its own neighborhoods, culture, and politics.

 Social democratic reforms

-After World War II, the Norwegian Labour Party, with Einar Gerhardsen as prime minister, embarked on a number of social democratic reforms aimed at flattening the income distribution, eliminating poverty, ensuring social services such as retirement, medical care, and disability benefits to all, and putting more of the capital into the public trust.
+After World War II, the Norwegian Labour Party, with Einar Gerhardsen as prime minister, embarked on a number of social democratic reforms aimed at flattening the income distribution, eliminating poverty, ensuring social services such as retirement, medical care, and disability benefits to all, and putting more of the nation's capital into public trust.

 Highly progressive income taxes, the introduction of value-added tax, and a wide variety of special surcharges and taxes made Norway one of the most heavily taxed economies in the world.
 Authorities particularly taxed discretionary spending, levying special taxes on automobiles, tobacco, alcohol, cosmetics, etc.

 Norway's long-term social democratic policies, extensive governmental tracking of information, and the homogeneity of its population lent themselves particularly well for economic study, and academic research from Norway proved to make significant contributions to the field of macroeconomics during this era.
 When Norway became a petroleum-exporting country, the economic effects came under further study.